tatsujb/installFAFscript/README.md

 ### 3rd

-run the script within a terminal : `./installfaf.sh`
+run the script within a terminal : `. ./installfaf.sh` (the dot is of important here, without it FAF will fail to run without you personally, running `source ~/.bashrc` and `source /etc/environment` ...minor hassle)

 you'll be asked in order :
 - your steam account usename